Let me invite you to the paradise island of Koh Lanta!

 But I’ll definitely go check it out again when I’m next in Koh Lanta.
-If you go, let me know what’s the current status!
+If you go, let me know what the current status is!
 I found old TripAdvisor reviews and some people even praised the beauty and tranquility of the place.
 It’s actually quite remote and you’ll need at least a scooter to get back to civilization.

 16. Encounter sea gypsies

 There are a few spots along the eastern shore, where the sea gypsies live.
 They mostly live in a village in the southeast of Koh Lanta, dubbed ‘Sea Gypsy village’ or Sang Ga U. However, bear in mind they are no tourist attraction.
 These are people who live off of the sea and lead their harsh lives without any need of meeting tourists.
-If you choose to go to their village, keep the camera away and behave in the most respectful manner.
+While being one of the most unique Koh Lanta sights, If you choose to go to their village, keep the camera away and behave in the most respectful manner.